 Feng Shui is an Ancient Chinese Practice

 Feng Shui, or Chinese geomancy, is an old quasiscientific practice that emanates from ancient China.
 The theory utilizes energy forces to accord people with their surroundings.
-This term is used to describe wind and water in English.
+In English, this phrase refers to both wind and water.
 This cultural stenography was taken from the book of burial recorded in the annotation of Guo Pu.

 It is one of the five histories of Chinese ontologies classified as countenance.
 The practice describes the construction in terms of covert forces that bind the earth, humanity, and the universe together.
 Traditionally, the cult was used for building orientation, mostly the spiritually significant structures like tombs.
 The practice was also used in buildings and other structures in a promising way.
 Depending on a specific style of Feng Shui used, a propitious site could be determined by reference to local features like the compass, water bodies, and stars.